qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 **Singleband pseudocolor**

-This is the standard for single band files including a continous palette.
+This is a render option for single band files including a continous palette.
 You can also create individual color maps for the single bands here.

 .. _figure_raster_5: